hunhoffe/ec-cloudlab/Documentation/lithops.md

-# Exploring how to Use Lithops
+# Lithops Setup

-I'm going to try to run Lithops with OpenWhisk as a backend, and redis as the storage backend.
+I'm going to try to run Lithops with OpenWhisk as a backend, and redis as storage.
 First, I created an experiment of this profile in CloudLab with 3 worker nodes and 2 OpenWhisk nodes.

 ## Install a Redis Master Pod